junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 >
 > Yet still, here they were, parting on bad terms.
 It didn't matter that even Cas had said, "We've been through much together, you and I." Spending a year together saving the world didn't stand a chance against the brainwash of Heaven's lecture, it seemed.
 >
 > Dean started pacing again.
 The disappointment and hurt receded slowly in the quietness and emptiness in the room.
 Memory came to him like rising waves.
-He remembered the time when Cas told him "Just so you understand why I can't help" with that wary look on his eyes when all he did was to help him, when Cas came back from Bible Camp and saved them from demons, but the first sentence coming out of him was "I serve Heaven, I don't serve man, and I certainly don't serve you."
+He remembered the time when Cas told him "Just so you understand why I can't help" with that wary look in his eyes when all he did was to help him, when Cas came back from Bible Camp and saved them from demons, but the first sentence coming out of him was "I serve Heaven, I don't serve man, and I certainly don't serve you."
 >
 > "What happened in the Bible Camp, really, Cas?"
 Dean stared at one of the wall paintings that had Michael slaying a big ugly dragon with long horns and tail, but he decidedly not looking into it too closely.
 Instead, he sent a quiet and desperate prayer.
 That's the only thing he was left to do in here anyway.
 "You helped me more than once -- Hell, you helped me every time, whenever I needed you.
 I was so sure you were my friend, Cas.
 I'm still trying to believe it.
 I don't have many of them, and most of them are dead.
 But please tell me I'm not wrong, that whatever's happening, I could at least still have you."
 >
 > The room was still too quiet, too static, too dead, too fake.
 Everything was too fake in here, the overbright gallery light, the arts, the paintings, the beer and burgers.
 >
 > Dean turned around, standing at the edge of the table, staring at the food and drink basin but not really looking.
 Through his mind, in his prayer, he sent more than words now: he sent over the feelings and memories and images.
-The chilling thrill when he realized he was still alive, the joy of life after leaving Hell; the night when they met in the barn and he saw Cas's wings, the beauty of an angel that he was too frightened to believe it was true; the day they saved a town when the Destiny decided a different, more horrible fate for all the people and kids in there, the first small smile on Cas's face, the exchange of words and confessions; when he couldn't stand to watch the demon kicking his ass, choking him down, and speaking angel exorcism, that's why he picked up a crowbar and slammed it onto Alastair's head, even when the whole plan was to let angels and demons tear each other apart, he just couldn't bare to see Cas suffer like that; and so many times they looked into each other's eyes, when they shared a quiet comfortable moment, the quiet understanding and alliance.
+The chilling thrill when he realized he was still alive, the joy of life after leaving Hell; the night when they met in the barn and he saw Cas's wings, the beauty of an angel that he was too frightened to believe it was true; the day they saved a town when the Destiny decided a different, more horrible fate for all the people and kids in there, the first small smile on Cas's face, the exchange of words and confessions; when he couldn't stand to watch the demon kicking his ass, choking him down, and speaking angel exorcism, that's why he just had to pick up a crowbar and slammed it onto Alastair's head, even when the whole plan was to let angels and demons tear each other apart, he just couldn't bare to see Cas suffer like that; and so many times they looked into each other's eyes, when they shared a quiet comfortable moment, let the quiet understanding and alliance flow in the air without words.
+They were so bad at words anyway, but luckily, it seemed they didn't always need them -- except for now.
 >
 > "Cas," Dean's lips quivered.
 He could barely hear his own words.
-It was getting teary.
+He was getting teary.
 Desperate.
 He took a long breath in, trying vainly to steady himself.
 He tried again, "Cas, listen to me.
 I'm not mad at you, Hell, I'm more mad at myself most of the times.
 And I know I'm asking a lot, alright?
 I know.
 But I have to ask.
 You told me to have faith, and this is me having faith in you.
 You said to me 'Good things do happen', and you know what?
 I believe you, and I think that's you -- I couldn't remember most things happening between seventeen and twenty-nine, but I remember every single moment from this past year -- you were the best thing happened to me in my whole life, did I ever tell you that?
 And I think -- I hope -- I could just have that a little longer.
 Cas, you hear me?"
 >
-> He waited for two more seconds, listening to any flutter in the air.
+> He waited for two more seconds, holding his breath, listening to any flutter in the air.
 And he heard nothing.
+The air was still.
+All he heard was the sound of his heart and hope breaking.
+>
+> *So this is it.*
 >
 > "Son of a bitch," Dean murmured, closing his eyes miserably.
 >